Why do people take potassium?

 What are the risks of taking potassium?

 - Side effects.
 In high doses, potassium can be dangerous.
-Do not take potassium supplements without talking to you doctor.
+Do not take potassium supplements without talking to your doctor.
 At normal doses, potassium is fairly safe.
 It may cause an upset stomach.
 Some people have allergies to potassium supplements.

 - Warnings.
 People with kidney disease, diabetes, heart disease, Addison's disease, stomach ulcers, or other health problems should never take potassium supplements without talking to a doctor first.